CMU-18240/as240/README.md

 ## TODOs
 ### Overall TODOs
+- Decide if I really need student and staff brnches.
-- Write different READMEs for both staff and student branches
+- Write different READMEs for both staff and student branches, if necessary
 - Update argument parsing to use ArgParser

 ### Staff TODOs